 All you need to make quick and easy homemade hemp milk is:

 - Blender.
-I would recommend a Vitamix but any blender works.
+I would a high-speed blender like a Vitamix or Blendtec but any blender works.
 A high-speed blender will always give the best results but hemp seeds are soft and blend easily, so you can make this in a regular blender as well.

 That’s it!
 You do have the option to strain it through a nut milk bag but I really don’t think it makes much of a difference.